Natural History Institute Speaker Series inspires, informs and engages local audiences with a wide range of topics.

 - February 15, Thursday, 7pm: 2018 NHI Speaker Series – Lighting the Fire: A Natural History of Story – Bob Ellis, Program Director, Natural History Institute

-- March 5, Monday, 7pm: 2018 NHI Speaker Series – Restoration Ecology: Goal Setting, Climate Change, and the Significance of History – Bill Throop, Professor of Philosophy and Environmental Studies and Director of Environmental Studies Program at Green Mountain College
+- March 5, Monday, 7pm: 2018 NHI Speaker Series – Restoration Ecology: Goal Setting, Climate Change, and the Significance of History – Bill Throop, Professor of Philosophy and Environmental Studies at Green Mountain College

-- March 29, Thursday, 7pm: 2018 NHI Speaker Series – A Birder’s Call for the Mogollon Highlands Initiative – Felipe Guerrero, Education Director, Highlands Center for Natural History
+- March 29, Thursday, 7pm: 2018 NHI Speaker Series – The Mogollon Highlands: A Frontier of Field Ornithology – Felipe Guerrero, Education Director, Highlands Center for Natural History